RevolutionAnalytics/plyrmr/README.md

 ```

 `group.by` takes some dataset and column specs. `group.by.f` takes a function that generates the grouping columns on the fly.
-`do` takes a data set and a function and appliess it to chunks of data.
+`do` takes a data set and a function and applies it to chunks of data.
 It's neither a map or a reduce, this is decided based on
 how it combines with `group.by`.
 All the functions listed above are implemented with `do` in one line of code.
 An actual MR job
 is triggered by `from.dfs`, `output` or combining two of `group.by` or `group.by.f` together, since we can't easily optimize
 away two groupings into one reduce phase.
 Comments and suggestions to rhadoop@revolutionanalytics.com.